City-of-Helsinki/events-helsinki-monorepo/README.md

 #### Step 3.4: Using the package

-The packages are now linked to your app, just import them like regular packages: `import { poney } from '@events-helsinki/magnificent-poney'`.
+The packages are now linked to your app, just import them like regular packages: `import { poney } from 'events-helsinki-magnificent-poney'`.

 ### 4. Publishing